-But before we provide you a brief idea about all types and kinds of Android Versions, first it’s time to know which android version update is topping the charts by being the most popular android version.
+But before we provide you a brief idea about all types and kinds of Android Versions, first it’s time to know which android version update is topping the charts by being the most popular Android version.

-Android Pie is currently not mentioned in this list of the most popular android versions as it is the latest entrant in the Android updates and not much reports have included Android P in it.
+Android Pie is currently not mentioned in this list of the most popular Android versions as it is the latest entrant in the Android updates and not much reports have included Android P in it.

-Next the Google's Android Mobile Operating System developed the 2.0 version called by the name Android Eclair.
+Next, Google's Android Mobile Operating System developed the 2.0 version called by the name Android Eclair.
 There were simultaneous version updates released till the beginning of 2010 which improved features like Google Maps and Email App Support.

 Other than that, many new features were also added in Android OS like flash support, camera & photo editing tools, live wallpapers, and access to virtual private networks APIs.

-The 6th Android version update was called Froyo which is a short for Frozen Yoghurt.
-This android version basically enhanced the already existing characteristics like speed and user interface.
+The 6th Android version update was called Froyo which is short for Frozen Yoghurt.
+This android version enhanced the already existing characteristics like speed and user interface.
 Google redesigned the home screen and gave better functionality for the mobile devices.

 Wi-Fi Hotspot and USB Tethering were two of the most prominent upgrades in this 2.2.3 android update.

 Android Gingerbread was the first Android version that gained immense worldwide popularity during its release.
 Named after cookies this version, was unique and fresh at the same time.
 An array of new features was included with sensors like gravimeter and barometer.

 With Gingerbread update, many improvements were made in the setting and menu section to establish easier user navigation flow.

 Launched in the year 2011, the Android Honeycomb was the 8th android version update and was mainly focusing on the tablet devices.
 The honeycomb update was responsible for the Holographic user interface theme into action complete with widgets and multitasking options.